wincent/masochist/content/wiki/SSL certificate renewal notes 2010.md

 ---
 tags: nginx ssl wiki
+title: SSL certificate renewal notes 2010
 ---

 My previous [SSL](/wiki/SSL) certificate was a [RapidSSL](/wiki/RapidSSL)-issued certificate, and I'm going with the same (cheapest) reseller that I did last time (see "[SSL certificate renewal notes 2008](/wiki/SSL_certificate_renewal_notes_2008)"): [ServerTastic](http://www.servertastic.com/) (a 5-year renewal for $50, or $10 per year).

-I have two certificates for wincent.com and rails.wincent.com which both expire 23 january 2010.
-I'll be letting the certificate for rails.wincent.com expire as the domain is not actively used anymore and only redirects to wincent.com.
+I have two certificates for typechecked.net and rails.typechecked.net which both expire 23 january 2010.
+I'll be letting the certificate for rails.typechecked.net expire as the domain is not actively used anymore and only redirects to wincent.com.

 I also have a [RapidSSL](/wiki/RapidSSL) certificate for secure.wincent.com but that doesn't expire until 23 May 2013 so I won't be renewing that one just yet (and in fact, by the time 2013 comes around the domain is unlikely to be in active use anyway).